ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 Column best practices:

 -   Avoid mixing `undefined` and `null` as values for the same field.
 When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text `"No value"`.
--   Avoid using values that do not correspond to a mapping for the column
+-   Avoid using values that do not correspond to a mapping for the column.

 ### Implementation plan